New Mexico State Penitentiary riot: Negotiations begin

 Saturday morning, between six and seven o'clock, the radio negotiators jockeyed.
 Inmates asked for a doctor to treat injured guards.
 Montoya refused and instead asked for the release of wounded hostages.
 He also denied demands for a media parley and for his resignation.
 At 8:30 a.m. a field phone was installed to relieve the confusion of multiple walkie-talkies being used by unknown voices.
-This caused confusion identifying an inmate spokesperson.
+This caused confusion identifying an inmate spokesman.
 Roger Morris on page 125 identified Don Stout as providing the first written demands.
 "The first document of the negotiation is clear: 'reduce overcrowding...comply with all court orders...no charges to be filed against inmates...due process in classification procedures...."
-By Saturday afternoon, four inmates were identified as inmate spokespersons.
+By Saturday afternoon, four inmates were identified as inmate spokesmen.
 One of them was Lonnie Duran, who had been in solitary when the riot broke out.
 He had been one of the inmates (with Dwight Duran, no relation) who worked on the Duran Consent Decree since it was filed in New Mexico US District Court in 1977 outlining a raft of prison grievances.

 When Lonnie Duran was accepted by Rodriguez as one of the four inmate spokesmen, the inmates repeated eleven demands from the Duran Consent Decree concerned with basic prison conditions including overcrowding, use of solitary confinement, protesting the loss of educational services, and elimination of programs.
 The prisoners then demanded to speak with independent federal officials and members of the news media.

 Some of the officers held hostage were protected and fed by inmates.
 Two officers, disguised as inmates, were escorted out of the prison by sympathetic inmates.
 Two officers who had been brutally beaten and raped were carried out on blanket stretchers because the prisoners did not want an officer to die while in their custody.
 Seven officers suffered severe injuries.
 "One was tied to a chair.
 Another lay naked on a stretcher, blood pouring from a head wound."

 Negotiations broke off Saturday evening and resumed in the early hours of Sunday morning.
 The negotiations were not recorded.
 The government negotiators' strategy was to win control of the prison by stalling.